cybertron288/flowforge/README.md

 # FlowForge 🚀

-_Craft Your GitHub Workflows with Ease and Fun!_

 **Description**:

 FlowForge is your interactive sidekick for building and managing GitHub workflows effortlessly.
 With a playful drag-and-drop interface, it transforms complex automation into a delightful experience.